 Paul Hayward (b.1984) is an experienced musician, having performed as an organist and accompanist for many years.
 Following two cathedral assistant organist posts and a similar post at a public school, Paul decided to concentrate on choral music as a composer and conductor.
 He is undertaking postgraduate studies in composition with the renowned Royal Wedding composer Professor Paul Mealor at the University of Aberdeen.

 As a conductor, Paul has worked with a variety of choral and instrumental ensembles of different ages and abilities, from conducting a youth choir to training cathedral choristers, working with chamber choirs and choral societies, as well as instrumental ensembles.
 He has also led several successful workshops and “come and sing” events for choirs.
-He currently directs the Ruddington and District Choral Society with the Ruddington Chamber Ensemble in Nottinghamshire, as well as being the assistant director of music and accompanist to the chamber choir The Cranmer Company of Singers.
+He currently directs the Ruddington and District Choral Society with the Ruddington Chamber Ensemble in Nottinghamshire, as well as the Old Dalby Singers and Coalville Male Voice Choir.
 Paul studied choral conducting with Peter Broadbent and Neil Ferris on the Association of British Choral Directors’ course for advanced conductors, resulting in the award of the LRSM in choral direction, and has recently conducted a variety of works including Purcell’s Dido and Aenas, Bach’s Magnificat, Vaughan Williams’ Five mystical songs and Hadyn’s Nelson Mass.